ShubhiJain67/LeetCode/README.md

 LeetCode 1315 : Sum of Nodes with Even-Valued Grandparent (101_Medium)

+LeetCode 1318 : Minimum Flips to Make a OR b Equal to c (112_Medium)

 LeetCode 1323 : Maximum 69 Number (83_Easy)

 LeetCode 1342 : Number of Steps to Reduce a Number to Zero (34_Easy)

+LeetCode 1346 : Check If N and Its Double Exist (99_Easy)

 LeetCode 1347 : Minimum Number of Steps to Make Two Strings Anagram (106_Medium)